AbstractSDK/abstract/framework/docs/src/ibc/module-ibc.md

 - `client_chain` is the name of the chain from which the call originates
 - `source_module` describes the caller modules on the remote chains
 - `msg` is the exact `Binary` data that was sent by the calling module on the client chain.
 How this data is used is up to the receiving module.
-As per cosmwasm conventions, we advise using `from_json` and `to_json_binary` for serialization and deserialization of this field into the expected type.
+As per CosmWasm conventions, we advise using `from_json` and `to_json_binary` for serialization and deserialization of this field into the expected type.

 The most important thing to never forget here is access control.
 Similarly to the `MessageInfo` struct usually used in smart contracts or in other execution endpoints, the `source_module` variable can be used to permission some entry-points inside your module ibc interactions.
-A good practice is to verify the namespace or the module-id directly present inside the `source_module` variable.
+A good practice is to verify the namespace and / or the module-id directly present inside the `source_module` variable.
 For example, the following code will return an error if the source module doesn't have the same namespace as the receiving module.
 That way, you make sure that no other module than what was published within your own namespace is able to send module ibc messages to your app:

 ```rust
 cosmwasm_std::ensure_eq!(